bcm-uga/hadaca3/phase-0-smoothie/bundle/FAQ.md

 If you wish to test each step independently or run the Python script locally, refer to the `README.md` in the `hadaca3` GitHub repository.

-## Include an external file to be used in the submission script
+**How to include an external file to be used in the submission script ?**
 It is possible to include an external file that is sourced in the submission script and correctly included in the zip file to be submitted on the Codabench platform.
 Beware, when unziped the file 'program.R' has to be on the current directory and not inside a folder.
 Aditionnal files can in other folder with the correct relative path